How to Improve Working Capital

 4. Offer Early Payment Discounts and Late Payment Fees

 When you offer early payment discounts or introduce late payment fees, you motivate your customers to pay you more quickly.
-Even though you might lose a small percent of your earnings as discounts, you will have more working capital available to run your business.
+Even though you might lose a very small percent of your earnings as discounts, you will have more immediate working capital available to run your business, which typically makes up for it.

 5. Improve Inventory Management Practices